NeuroQ Logo

 Follow these tips to help the transition into a Bredesen Diet and begin the changes toward a healthy lifestyle:

-Take MCT oil when initially making the transition into ketosis.
+Take exogenous ketones like MCT oil, ketone salts, or esters when initially making the transition into ketosis.
 This supplement helps combat some of the energy dips you may feel when initially changing your diet.

 Invest in a ketone meter to track ketone levels in the blood.
 The Bredesen Protocol recommends levels of beta hydroxybutyrate from 0.5 mmol/L to 4 mmol/L, which indicates a state of mild ketosis.

-Combine the Bredesen Diet with lifestyle changes like physical activity, stress management, and supplementation for best results (for personalized recommendations, check out Apollo Health’s ReCODE app).
+Combine the Bredesen Diet with lifestyle changes like optimized sleep, physical activity, stress management, and supplementation for best results (for personalized recommendations, check out Apollo Health).

 Make small changes, one at a time.
 Commit to incremental changes that you’ll actually stick to, like cooking healthy recipes weekly or reducing sugary foods.

 Start early—prevention is best.
-Research has shown that a healthy lifestyle early in life can have long-term benefits to protect cognition.
+Research has shown that a healthy lifestyle early in life can have long-term benefits to prevent cognitive decline.

 Follow along with our recipe guide, Food For Thought: Recipes for Better Brain Health.